Using the library

 When you use the Library, there are a wide range of different learning spaces.
 When you come into the Library, you can decide what is best for you

-- If you want quiet study and group study, go to Levels 1 and 2.
-You can also have drinks on these Floors but food is not allowed
+- If you want quiet study go to Levels 1 and 2.
+You can also eat and drink on these Floors.

 - Group study facilities are available on all four Levels